harmonie-durrant/harmonie-durrant/README.md

 - 🔭 I’m currently living in perpignan studying computer science.
 - 🌱 I’m passionate about new technology to automate mundane tasks.
-- 🏆 I'm striving to increase my knowledge in IOT, robotics and AI.
+- 🏆 I'm striving to increase my knowledge in C++ and robotics.
 - ⚡ Fun fact: I don't like coffee!

 <div align="center">